AsherStek/Psuedo-Card-Game-Mechaincs/README.md

     it's own as a combat system, I do realize the it's incredibly simple and would most likely get old rather quick.
 As such I see this as more of a foundation to turn into something that as a team we can be proud of.

+    Odd's are that I'm not here for the stream so hopefully this makes sense and if there are any questions then feel free to msg me.